GunioRobot/cvc2git/README.md

     $ cvc2git.py --label=foresight.rpath.org@fl:2-devel --cachedir=/tmp/cvc2gitcache --git-dir=/tmp/gitrepo

 The command can be safely rerun; it will reuse the cache and the git repo.
+See `cvc2git.py -h` for details.

 More
 ====